KWR-Water/pipepermcalc/documentation/source/about.rst

 About
 ========
 Pipepermcalc is developed by KWR Water Research Institute.
-Pipepermcalc calculates the permeation of organic chemicals into plastic drinking water pipes (PE40, PE80, SBR, EPDM).
+Pipepermcalc calculates the permeation of organic chemicals into plastic drinking water pipes (PE40, PE80, SBR, EPDM, PVC).

 Pipepermcalc can perform two types of calculations (forward and reverse)